ferreiraklet/ferreiraklet/README.md

 ### Hi there✨

-- 💀I'm a 16 year old man from _Brazil_ [🇧🇷]
+- 💀I'm a 17 year old man from _Brazil_ [🇧🇷]
-- 💻Currently studying web offensive security (Pentest) Python, C and other things
+- 💻Currently studying web offensive security (Pentest) Golang, recon and other things
-- 🚀Starter bug hunter
 - 💀Fascinated with Golang and Python!
 - 🎯Started at 07/15/2021